 james lick brings back a lot of good memorys.. im an ex student (69) ! ! yes a very long time but it was one of the best experience that I had..and it still brings a smile to my face whenever I think about my time at James Lick

 Lick (James) Middle School is a public middle school in San Francisco.
-The principal of Lick (James) Middle School is Bita Nazarian, who can be contacted at email@example.com.
-595 students go to Lick (James) Middle School and identify mostly as Black, non-Hispanic; Multiracial; and Asian.
-41% of the Lick (James) Middle School students are "limited in English proficiency."
-68% of the 595 students here get reduced lunch prices.
+The principal of Lick (James) Middle School is Bita Nazarian, who can be contacted at firstname.lastname@example.org.
+595 children attend Lick (James) Middle School and identify primarily as Black, non-Hispanic; Multiracial; and Asian.
+41% of the Lick (James) Middle School students have "limited English proficiency."
+68% of the 595 students here are paying reduced lunch prices.
 The student to teacher ratio at Lick (James) Middle School is 13:1.
 St. Philip School is one of the nearest middle schools.